Northeast India: Flora

 WWF has identified the entire Eastern Himalayas as a priority Global 200 ecoregion.
 Conservation International has upscaled the Eastern Himalaya hotspot to include all the eight states of Northeast India, along with the neighbouring countries of Bhutan, southern China and Myanmar.

 The region has been identified by the Indian Council of Agricultural Research as a center of rice germplasm.
 The National Bureau of Plant Genetic Resources (NBPGR), India, has highlighted the region as being rich in wild relatives of crop plants.
 It is the center of origin of citrus fruits.
 Two primitive variety of maize, Sikkim Primitive 1 and 2, have been reported from Sikkim (Dhawan, 1964).
-Although jhum cultivation, a traditional system of agriculture, is often cited as a reason for the loss of forest cover of the region, this primary agricultural economic activity practiced by local tribes supported the cultivation of 35 varieties of crops.
+Although jhum cultivation, a traditional system of agriculture, is often cited as a reason for the loss of forest cover of the region, this primary agricultural economic activity practised by local tribes supported the cultivation of 35 varieties of crops.
 The region is rich in medicinal plants and many other rare and endangered taxa.
 Its high endemism in both higher plants, vertebrates, and avian diversity has qualified it as a biodiversity hotspot.

 The following figures highlight the biodiversity significance of the region: